PabloDeCristoC/MinePlanOptimizer/README.md

 ## 📌 Overview

-This project is a C/C++ -based application designed to assist in the planning, optimization, and resource management of mining operations.
+This project is a C/C++-based application designed to assist in the planning, optimization, and resource management of mining operations.
 It models real-world mining scenarios, simulates task execution, and provides intelligent recommendations for efficient resource allocation.

 ---